 (B) Juniors must be of school age or if older with approval of C.C.R.P.A.

-(C) Juniors may send 5 young birds as part of the senior flyers team.
+(C) Juniors may send 5 birds of any age as part of the senior flyers team.

 (D) All juniors are to receive a Merit card for a bird timed in on the day of the last prize taken in their club.

 57. (A) ELECTRONIC BAND SCANNING SYSTEMS (EBSS) BRICON, BENZING, ETC. to be approved by the C.C.R.P.A.